xelly-games/game-examples/README.md

 ## Build Instructions

+To build any game, run `npm run build` in the game's directory.

+To run/test the game, use the https://xelly.games/utilty page.

 The projects use TypeScript and builds to IIFE (Immediately Invoked Function Expression) format.

 Games are designed to be dynamically loaded with xelly.js/excalibur explicitly provided by the host platform ([https://xelly.games](https://xelly.games)).